 - Code Assist ID (for the configuration file):

-- You can configure custom keyboard shortcuts with this code action kind:
+- You can configure custom keyboard shortcuts with these code action kinds:

 - This code assist provides refactoring suggestions.
 Learn how to configure the refactoring suggestion visibility.